mclevey/mclevey.github.io/records/cv.md

     what: "Sage Campus Course.
 (Online research design classes)"
   - year: 2018
     what: "Sage Campus Course.
 (Online research design classes)"

+smemorial:
+  - year: 2026
+    role: Contributions to the Memorial University <strong>Data Excellence</strong> project lead by Bill Downey in the VP Academic / Provost's Office.
+  - year: 2025
+    role: <strong>Data for HSS</strong> data portal and report, with Meghan Burchell.
+Used to inform Dean Hurley's (2024) State of HSS address and the work done of 6 faculty-level committees formed in response.

 suwaterloo:
   - year: 2022-2023